fourkitchens/project_ci

 This package expects your project to have the following support scaffolding to run out of the box:

-• phpcs.xml or phpcs.xml.dist
+• package.lock or shrinkwrap.

-• package.json preferably with a .nvmrc
+• preferably a .nvmrc

 • .gitignore files with cut lines in them to distinguish source from artifact.
+Here's an example .gitignore.

-• the ability to log in as the bot user in github and on the hosting provider
+• the ability to log in as the bot user in GitHub and on the hosting provider

 • an SSH Key (private and public)